1Krypt0/FEUP-AC-PROJ/docs/business_understanding.md

 # Business Understanding

+This is a report detailing our understanding of the project we are about to embark in, as well as the planned course of action through it all.
+It details the major questions and issues that arise when dealing with a Data Mining problem like this one.

+This report was created by:
+- Miguel Amorim - up201907756@up.pt
+- Rita Mendes - up201907877@up.pt
+- Tiago Rodrigues - up201907021@up.pt

 ## The Business Objectives

-It is essential to first thoroughly understand what the customer really wants to accomplish.
-From a productivity standpoint, this implies that with a well defined goal, it is easy to go searching for the correct questions and, as follows, the correct answers.
-As such, there are a few key aspects to take in consideration when first handling this project.
+It is essential to first thoroughly understand what the customer wants to accomplish.
+From a productivity standpoint, this implies that with a well-defined goal, it is easy to go searching for the correct questions and, as follows, the correct answers.
+As such, there are a few key aspects to take into consideration when first handling this project.

 ### Customer Background

 In this project, we are dealing with a banking company.
-The bank managers wish to improve the services of their bank, and make better decisions alongside it, improving customer satisfaction.
-This not only drives profits for the bank, but good clients can be rewarded more often, leading them to visit the bank even more.
+The bank managers wish to improve the services of their bank and make better decisions alongside it, improving customer satisfaction.
+This not only drives profits for the bank but good clients can be rewarded more often, leading them to visit the bank even more.

 The most pressing issue is that the bank cannot tell with reasonable certainty who is a good client and who is not.
 This is important, for example, when issuing loans, as they need to be paid back to make it a sound business decision.
-When issuing loans to the wrong people, there are a load of problems associated that a bank would rather avoid altogether in the first place.
+When issuing loans to the wrong people, there are a lot of problems associated that a bank would rather avoid altogether in the first place.

 ### Business objectives

 The first and most important goal is to reliably distinguish between a good and a bad client.
-With this in mind, a more concrete statement that the bank wishes to be fulfilled is the prediction of wether some loans will end up successfuly or not.
+With this in mind, a more concrete statement that the bank wishes to be fulfilled is the prediction of whether some loans will end up successful or not.

-Ideally, the bank would not lose a single customer with this new system, but it is very likely that customers identified as bad can be drawn away from visiting the service, as their loan requests would be denied.
+Ideally, the bank would not lose a single customer with this new system, but customers identified as bad can likely be drawn away from visiting the service, as their loan requests would be denied.

 While the bank did not present any success criteria, it is a good starting point to try and get to a 90% success rate on loan prediction, with this number increasing as the system is refined.
 As such, a good statement to sum up the objectives of the customer would be:

-> The bank wishes to succesfully predict wether a loan will be sucessful or not with at least a 90% accuracy in the results.
+> The bank wishes to successfully predict whether a loan will be successful or not, such that, for every 100 clients that request a loan, at least 90 will pay it back fully and without complications.

 ## Assessing the current situation